 It's a bit of a shame that hey went that route, because in the end, Skies of Arcadia is a game that knows exactly what it wants to be - a traditional RPG for the Dreamcast with just enough change-ups to the overall formula of the genre to keep itself distinct and memorable.
 The imaginative setting and enjoyable (if stock) characters and storyline make for a game with a lot of charm, but the absurdly slow pacing and frequent battles ensure that only the most patient of gamers will be able to complete it.

 Released: 2000, 2003

 Recommended version: The Gamecube version of the game polishes up the visuals a bit, features some new content (including new sidequests and boss battles) and tweaks the gameplay to lower the encounter rate by a significant degree.
-The VMU minigame Pinta Quest was not included (as the Gamecube has no equivalent to the VMU), but otherwise this is definitely the superior release.
+The VMU minigame Pinta Quest was not included, but otherwise this is definitely the superior release.